signal deck // adaptive soundtrack

 7. 2019api-first recon pipelines

-CLI tools and JSON processors made intelligence assembly composable.
+CLI tools and JSON processors made intelligence workflows modular and composable.

 curl -s "https://api.github.com/users/thumpersecure/repos?per_page=5" \